23 June 2021

 These features offer flexibility and creative solutions to any pre-IPO restructuring and/or acquisition, outside of a typical share swap.
 They are also particularly ideal for SPACs as they offer a quicker, lower cost and simplified process when it comes to the acquisition of target companies.

-Geopolitical developments between the US and China, heightened regulatory scrutiny of US-listed Chinese businesses by US regulators and potentially higher trading multiples upon a re-listing in China (or Hong Kong) are key drivers for the recent spate of "take-private" transactions of Cayman and BVI companies by way of schemes, tender offers and statutory mergers.
+Geopolitical developments between the US and China, heightened regulatory scrutiny of US-listed Chinese businesses by US regulators and potentially higher trading multiples upon a re-listing in China (or Hong Kong SAR) are key drivers for the recent spate of "take-private" transactions of Cayman and BVI companies by way of schemes, tender offers and statutory mergers.

 There is no need to register or file a prospectus for companies making public offers outside Cayman or the BVI.
 The issuer may therefore focus on the listing rule requirements of the relevant exchange, without the need to consider any additional "layer" of Cayman or BVI law requirements.
 Equally, there is no need to obtain the approval of any regulatory authority in either Cayman or BVI in respect of the issue or transfer of shares (or depositary receipts).